-Benefits description You pay Not covered Services that, in the Plan's judgment, are not medically necessary All charges Treatment of learning disorder or specific delays in development treatment of mental retardation or intellectual disability Treatment for binge eating disorder and gambling disorder Services rendered or billed by schools Services provided by Non-Network residential treatment centers or halfway houses or members of their staffs, unless preauthorized Applied behavioral analysis (ABA) therapy
+Benefits description You pay After the calendar year deductible Note: The calendar year deductible applies to almost all benefits in this Section.
+We say "(No deductible)" when it does not apply. year deductible Not covered High Option Standard Option • Services that, in the Plan's judgment, are not medically necessary All charges All charges • Treatment of learning disorder or specific delays in development, treatment of mental retardation or intellectual disability • Treatment for binge eating disorder and gambling disorder • Services rendered or billed by schools • Services provided by Non-Network residential treatment centers or halfway houses or members of their staffs, unless preauthorized • Applied behavioral analysis (ABA) therapy